 Many strata properties have closed their shared facilities such as swimming pools, rooftop gardens and recreation rooms.
 There may be owners who argue that they are paying for these recreational facilities in their levies and have the right to use them, but ultimately Fair Trading NSW has stated that these facilities should be closed in the short term.
 There might also be discussions and decisions about altering planned works to financially adjust for this new situation.
 Above all else, clear communication will help everyone get through this.

-Jamesons Strata Management is still providing our regular services and we are available via phone and email.
+Jamesons Strata Management is still providing our regular body corporate services and we are available via phone and email.
 You can visit our COVID-19 page for information and resources regarding Coronavirus and strata management.